I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Desire is a great motivator when it comes to newsletter subject lines.
 If you can pinpoint what your readers want, you’ll get them to open your emails.

 Refinery29 achieved this by using curiosity in conjunction with desire.
-The subject line promises “bizarre money habits,” then follows up by explaining that these habits are filling Millennials’ bank accounts.
+The simple subject line promises “bizarre money habits,” then follows up by explaining that these habits are filling Millennials’ bank accounts.

-We discussed vanity above, so it’s no wonder that Le Mer scores a big win with this subject line.
+We discussed vanity above, so it’s no wonder that Le Mer scores a big win with this catchy email subject line.
 It’s short — just four words — which makes it extremely mobile friendly.
 And although it isn’t overt about hitting a pain point, the phrase “age-defying” will trigger anyone who’s worried about looking older.

-I think we can all agree that Guess has consistently been great at marketing, from television and radio to the Internet and email marketing.
+We all agree that Guess has consistently been great at marketing, from television and radio to the Internet and email marketing.
 This newsletter subject line is ideal.

 Essentially, it’s playing off readers’ worst fears: That they’re wearing last year’s styles and everyone knows it.
 Again, we’re talking about vanity, but this doesn’t promise anything specific.
 It simply triggers anxiety and curiosity.